-The DI-149's fastest data output format is a compressed binary stream of one 16-bit word per enabled measurement.
+The DI-155's fastest data output format is a compressed binary stream of one 16-bit word per enabled measurement.
 The least significant bit of the first byte in the binary output stream is always cleared and set in all other response bytes to allow the host program to synchronize with the data stream.
-The state of the two least significant digital input bits of the DI-149 DO (Remote event) and D1 (Remote stop/start) is embedded in the binary stream of each transmitted analog channel.
-A logic low applied to either bit on DI-149 hardware results in a '0' value inserted for that bit in the data stream.
-This default inclusion supports WINDAQ software's real time remote event and remote stop/start features.
 The stream sequence repeats until data acquisition is halted by the stop command.